How to create a strong password

 How to create a different password for every account

-There is also a wide variety of free open-source and commercial password manager programs available for download, such as KeePass, Apple Keychain, LastPass or 1Password.
-Many have handy extra features such as the ability to generate truly random and almost unbreakable passwords at the click of a button.
+It is difficult to manage a large number of strong unique passwords for each account, so we strongly recommend using a good password management application.
+There is a wide variety of free and commercial password managers available, such as KeePass, Apple Keychain, or 1Password.
+Many have handy extra features, such as the ability to generate truly random and almost unbreakable passwords at the click of a button.